-506.3 FIRE ALARM
+505.2 FIRE ALARM

 - 1. Apparatus shall be dispatched as per the East Hants protocols for a fire alarm. - 2.
 The first unit out shall respond code 1 with all others code 3. - 3.
 On arrival or enroute the OIC of the first unit shall transmit a sitrep to other responding units whenever information becomes available, upgrading units as required. - 4.
 No down grading of a response shall be permitted after multiple responses to the same address for an apparently faulty system. - 5.
 All alarms shall be investigated prior to being reset. - 6.
 All businesses or units monitored by the system shall be entered and investigated for signs of fire and or sprinkler operation. - 7.
 The IC shall use the contact lists and the RCMP to contact business representatives for after hour responses. - 8.
-Forcible entry shall only be used as a last resort.

-- 9. The IC may release apparatus while awaiting contact personnel to arrive, but shall keep sufficient equipment and manpower to deal with any potential situations. - 10.
-The IC shall ensure there is no fire or water flowing in any part of the building or complex prior to returning to the hall.
+Forcible entry shall only be used as a last resort. - 9.
+The IC may release apparatus while awaiting contact personnel to arrive but shall keep sufficient equipment and manpower to deal with any potential situations. - 10.
+The IC shall ensure there is no fire or water flowing in any part of the building or complex prior to returning to the hall. - 11.
+Municipal alarm notifications should be issued.

-506.4 VEHICLE FIRE
+505.3 VEHICLE FIRE

 - 1. Apparatus shall be dispatched as per the East Hants protocols for vehicle fire. - 2.
-The first unit arriving at the incident shall transmit a sitrep instructing the other units to; - Proceed Code 1 to the scene - Proceed Code 3 to the scene - Stand down and return to the fire hall. - 3.
-The first arriving Officer shall be the IC, if no Officers respond a fire fighter shall be the IC. - 4.
-On the orders of the IC, other personnel shall follow in private vehicles or remain at the hall. - 5.
-On arrival or enroute the OIC of the first unit shall transmit a sitrep to other responding units on the location, size and condition of the fire, or whenever information becomes available. - 6.
-The first engine on scene shall be positioned upwind of the vehicle involved at least 100 feet from the vehicle, as conditions permit. - 7.
-The second unit shall be positioned behind the vehicle involved, as per the Emergency Traffic Manual, providing blocking and warning lights. - 8.
-The third unit should be positioned behind the second unit, as per the Emergency Traffic Manual, providing blocking and warning lights. - 9.
-A danger zone of a 100-foot radius around the involved vehicle shall be enforced.
-All personnel and vehicles within this area shall be cleared. - 10.
-All personnel entering the hot zone shall have complete PPE and SCBA on. - 11.
-Personnel approaching the involved vehicle shall stay clear of unsafe areas such as directly in front or rear of the vehicle, or facing the underside of the vehicle when on its side. - 12.
-Fire fighters shall anticipate hazards; - Extra fuel tanks - Propane fuel cylinders - Airborne bumpers - Hazardous contents - Exploding fuel tanks, tires, drive shafts, and batteries - 13.
+The first arriving Officer shall be the IC, if no Officers respond a fire fighter shall be the IC. - 3.
+On the orders of the IC, other personnel shall follow in private vehicles or remain at the hall. - 4.
+On arrival or enroute the OIC of the first unit shall transmit a sitrep to other responding units on the location, size, and condition of the fire, or whenever information becomes available. - 5.
+The first engine on scene shall be positioned upwind of the vehicle involved at least 100 feet from the vehicle, as conditions permit. - 6.
+The second unit shall be positioned behind the vehicle involved, as per the Emergency Traffic Manual, providing blocking and warning lights. - 7.
+The third unit should be positioned behind the second unit, as per the Emergency Traffic Manual, providing blocking and warning lights. - 8.
+A danger zone of a 100-foot radius around the involved vehicle shall be enforced; all personnel and vehicles within this area shall be cleared. - 9.
+All personnel entering the hot zone shall have complete PPE and be SCBA qualified. - 10.
+Personnel approaching the involved vehicle shall stay clear of unsafe areas such as directly in front or rear of the vehicle or facing the underside of the vehicle when on its side. - 11.
+Anticipate hazards such as; - Extra fuel tanks - Propane fuel cylinders - Airborne bumpers - Hazardous contents - Exploding fuel tanks, tires, drive shafts, and batteries - Vehicle rolling - Electric and hybrid vehicles - 12.
 Under no condition shall the gasoline filler cap be removed.